Museum of Arts & Sciences

 For more information or a reservation, call (386) 668-5553 or visit gatewaycenterforthearts.org.

-The Museum of Art-DeLand will present “Adam Straus: Out of Paradise” from June 18 to Sept.
+The Museum of Art-DeLand will present “Adam Straus: Out of Paradise” until Sept.
 12 in the galleries at 100 N. Woodland Blvd., DeLand.

 Mr. Straus started his artistic career as a photographer and sculptor in the late '70s and early '80s.
 He began making small paintings in 1986 of nocturnal landscapes inspired by his surroundings in north Florida.